Kei Truck & Kei Car Laws in Virginia (2026)

 Overview

-The annual safety inspection is the most notable requirement.
+The annual safety inspection is another notable requirement.
 Virginia is one of a shrinking number of states that still mandates yearly inspections, and this can be both a benefit (ensuring your vehicle is maintained) and a challenge (finding an inspector comfortable with kei vehicles).

 Virginia also has a unique option: the state allows drivers to pay a $500 annual fee to operate an uninsured vehicle, though this is not recommended for kei vehicle owners.
 Standard liability insurance is the better path.